Dawn O'Porter: Writing career

 O'Porter writes for many publications, on feminism and aspects of women's lifestyle.

 In 2006, she published Diaries of an Internet Lover.
 In May 2013, she released her first novel, Paper Aeroplanes, the fictional tale of an intense female friendship loosely inspired by her own childhood in Guernsey.

 Her publication, The Cows, was released in 2016 and has since been featured on the Sunday Times Best Sellers list.

 In October 2019, HarperCollins published her novel, So Lucky.

+In October 2022, HarperCollins published another of her novels, Cat Lady.

+In September 2024, HarperCollins Canada published HoneyBee.

 Charity work

 O'Porter was one of the founding members of the charity Help Refugees (now called Choose Love).

 Personal life

 In August 2012, Porter married Chris O'Dowd and changed her name to Dawn O'Porter.

-In January 2015, O'Porter gave birth to a son, Art, in Los Angeles, where they live.
-In 2017, O'Porter gave birth to a second son, Valentine.
+In January 2015, O'Porter gave birth to a son.
+In 2017, O'Porter gave birth to a second son.